Schedule a Free 15 Min Phone Consultation

 Three days prior to your collection date, you will receive your first injection of Neupogen® (filgrastim), an FDA approved stem cell mobilizing agent that has been used safely in patients for more than 20 years.
 You will receive a once-daily injection (the amount of which will be based on your weight) for three days at our office in Santa Monica, CA.

 Neupogen is a granulocyte colony-stimulating factor (G-CSF) that mimics a naturally occurring process in your body stimulating the bone marrow to release stem cells into your peripheral (circulating) blood.
 Not only does this aid in collecting a larger number of stem cells, but our most recent research has shown that Neupogen tends to mobilize only high quality stem cells.
 This is extremely important since, as we age, a higher number of our cells become senescent (non-replicating).
 Neupogen mobilizes those stem cells that are high functioning and optimally replicating (non-senescent), which allows for a healthier stem cell collection for you to use in the future.

 After completing cell mobilization therapy with Neupogen®, your stem cells will be collected from your blood via apheresis, a safe and virtually painless process similar to donating blood.

 Apheresis collects your blood through two intravenous lines, separates the stem cells from other blood cells, then returns your red blood cells back to your body.
 This process lasts approximately three hours, during which you can relax comfortably with access to WiFi, teleconference capabilities or entertainment services such as Netflix.

-Collection of your stem cells with this technique yields all 3 stem cell types and also what we call non senescent or very healthy stem cells, a result not normally found with bone marrow collection.
+Collection of your stem cells with this technique yields all 3 stem cell types and also what we call non senescent or very healthy stem cells, a result not normally found with standard bone marrow collection.